Dre Campbell Farm

 Where to Buy Seeds

-Some retail chains and grocery stores often carry seeds, but look for organic brands.
-Shopping online can save you the hassle of long check-out lines and travel time.
+Some retail chains and grocery stores often carry seeds but look for organic brands.
+Shopping online can save you the hassle of long checkout lines and travel time.

-See also: What Grows Well With Spinach
+See also: What Grows Well With Spinach.

 Takeaway

-While kale grows without a lot of work, it’s not foolproof.
-Too much sunlight and hot temperatures are the plant’s biggest enemies.
+Too much sunlight and hot temperatures are among the plant’s biggest issues.
 Therefore, consider growing in partial shade.

 Image via Flickr